 The Basic rate of income tax

-The Chancellor pledged to cut basic rate of income tax from 20p to 19p in the pound before the end of this Parliament.
+The Chancellor pledged to cut the basic rate of income tax from 20p to 19p in the pound before the end of this Parliament.

 He said in the Autumn he will decide whether to make R&D credits more generous.
 R&D tax credits are a government incentive designed to reward UK companies for investing in innovation.
 The credits are a valuable source of cash for businesses to invest in accelerating their development, hiring new staff and ultimately growing.

-VAT on energy saving materials
+VAT on energy-saving materials